vaakash/socializer/README.md

 ### Documentation

-[Click here](https://www.aakashweb.com/docs/socializer-css/) to see the docs of this plugin.
+[Click here](https://www.aakashweb.com/docs/socializer-css/) to see the docs of this library.

 ### WordPress plugin